Gambian president tipped for re-election

 "The rule of law, press freedom and the right to air views is essential in a democratic state, which is presently lacking under Jammeh's government," said rights activist Moussa Faal.

-Black marks on Jammeh's record include security forces' crackdown on a protest in 2000 that killed at least 11, the jailing in 2010 of an opposition figure for using a microphone without permission, and the censorship of local media.
+Black marks on Jammeh's record include security forces' crackdown on an opposition protest in 2000 that killed at least 14, the jailing of an opposition figure for using a microphone without permission in 2006, and the censorship of local media.

 "The poor record is likely to worsen, with unlawful arrests of opponents and journalists," said Lydie Boka, head of risk consultancy StrategiCo.